-For many interesting questions it is crucial to understand the system at \emph{local} scales i.e. in squares (or disks) of size $\ell \ll 1$.
+\corT{The system is supported on the unit disk, hence the natural \emph{global} scale is $\ell =1$.} For many interesting questions it is crucial to understand the system at \emph{local} scales i.e. in squares (or disks) of size $\ell \ll 1$.
 One distinguishes between \emph{mesoscopic} scales $\ell$ such that $N^{-1/2} \ll \ell \ll 1$ and the \emph{microscopic} scale $\ell \simeq N^{-1/2}$. {A constant $\rho_\beta \geq 1$ depending only on $\beta$ was introduced in \cite[(1.15)]{armstrong2019local}, it corresponds to the “minimal lengthscale” above which good controls on the energy can be obtained.
-In this paper when considering a length scale $\ell$ we will always assume that}\footnote{{Since \cite{armstrong2019local} work with a different scaling than us, we need to rescale their $\rho_\beta$ by $N^{-1/2}$.}} {$\ell \geq \trhob := \rho_\beta N^{-1/2}$ (note that since $\rho_\beta \geq 1$, we always have $N \ell^2 \geq 1$).}
+In this paper when considering a length scale $\ell$ we will always assume that}\footnote{{Since \cite{armstrong2019local} work with a different scaling than us, we need to rescale their $\rho_\beta$ by $N^{-1/2}$.}}

-The proper notion of a \emph{local energy}, however, is a bit subtle due to the long-range nature of the logarithmic potential.
-Suitable definitions were given in \cite{leble2017local,armstrong2019local}, unfortunately they are rather involved and for simplicity we will use them as a black box.
-For $z\in\Dd$ and any length scale $\ell$, we denote by $\FNl(\XN, \mm)$ the ``local energy in the disk $\Dd(z, \ell)$'' as defined in {\cite[(2.24)]{armstrong2019local}} (they {mostly} consider small squares rather than small disks but the distinction is irrelevant). {In this paper, we denote by $\EnerPts(z,\ell)$ the quantity